 Can you really build an exceptional business from individual parts that are only average?
-I asked Australia’s Neil Waterhouse, author of Million Dollar eBay Business From Home and previously featured in Twelve Tips For Your Product Sourcing Strategy, to explain his approach to eBay selling in more depth.
+I asked Australia’s Neil Waterhouse, author of Million Dollar eBay Business From Home, to explain his approach to eBay selling in more depth.

 Neil started selling on eBay in 2002, and has sold millions of dollars of items from his home in Sydney.
 He was refreshingly open and candid about how his business works, and I’m really pleased to be able to share that with you.